Christian democracy in the Netherlands: Decline and unification

 Ruud Lubbers, who served as prime minister from 1982 to 1984, personified the CDA's no-nonsense policies of welfare state reform and privatisation.
 In 1989 the two left-wing Christian parties merged with the Pacifist Socialist Party and the Communist Party of the Netherlands to form GroenLinks, a Green party without a strict Christian democratic profile.

 In 1994 the CDA suffered a decisive electoral defeat.
 The party lost half its vote and was confined to opposition for the first time in its history.
 It was also the first time since 1918 that a Christian Democratic Party was not part of the government.
 Over the next eight years, it took this period to renew its political program.
 Meanwhile, the orthodox Protestant RPF and the GPV merged to form the social-Christian Christian Union.
 In the 2002 elections, which were characterised by considerable insecurity, the CDA performed particularly well.
 CDA leader Jan Peter Balkenende served as prime minister for eight years, first heading a right-wing cabinet with the populist Pim Fortuyn List and the People's Party for Freedom and Democracy, a centrist cabinet with the VVD and the Democrats 66 and since 2007 a centre-left cabinet with the Labour Party and the Christian Union.

 The CDA was roundly defeated in the 2010 election, but managed to become junior partner in a government led by the VVD.

+The CDA won 5 seats in the 2023 Dutch general election and got 3.3% of the popular vote.
+The lowest vote share and number of seats in the party's history.
+However, another, more socially oriented Christian democratic party, New Social Contract, won 12.88% of the popular vote and 20 seats in the House of Representatives, joining the new government.